kirubasankars/kdb3/README.md

  You properbly knows about materialistic view from popular RDBMS databases.

- KDB3 has incrementally updated materialistic view.
+ KDB3 has incrementally updated materialistic view, since kdb3 has change tracking system.
 With kdb3, one can build a view just as post speical kind of document called view document as follows.

  Ex: